project-meucci/thimm.github.io/docs/Farmerama/Shorts-celebrating-seedweek-with-seed-sovereignty-champions-katie-hastings-and-gerard-miles.md

 ---
-title: Shorts: Celebrating #SeedWeek with seed sovereignty champions Katie Hastings and Gerard Miles
+title: Shorts Celebrating Seedweek With Seed Sovereignty Champions Katie Hastings And Gerard Miles
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farmerama  (2019-11-18)